gingerbeardman/gingerbeardman.github.io/_posts/2021/2021-12-31-my-most-popular-posts-of-the-year.md

 - [Pixel-Perfect retro gaming on LCD 480p EDTVs](/2021/05/06/pixel-perfect-retro-gaming-in-480p/) (6 May) <!-- 1K -->

 ## Looking back
-My personal faves from the the previous year, 2021 (most recent first):
+My personal faves from the year 2021 (most recent first):
 - [Band-kun バンドくん (1990, KOEI)](/2020/12/16/band-kun/) the one where I discovered a cool old game
 - [Electric Brain, et al.](/2020/11/30/pc-engine-fanatics-console-mazine-electric-brain-games-amusement-pleasure/) the one where I scanned a load of magazines/fanzines
 - [The BeOS Bible](/2020/11/11/the-beos-bible/) the one where I scanned an absolutely massive book